Yarmuk (river): Bronze Age

 Early Bronze Age I is represented in the Golan only in the area of the river.

 Abila (Tel Abil) is attested in the 14th-century BC Amarna Letters.
 This is possibly the case also for Geshur, assumed to have lain north of the river.
 Other historical cities on the course of the river are Dara'a, Hit, Jalin; and the archaeological sites of Tell Shihab and Khirbet ed-Duweir (See Lo-debar).

 Iron Age

-The Aramean kingdoms and the northern Kingdom of Palestine, of the Hebrew Bible, might have set their boundary line along the Yarmouk occasionally.
+The Aramean kingdoms and the northern Kingdom of Israel, of the Hebrew Bible, might have set their boundary line along the Yarmouk occasionally.
 Under the Assyrian and Persian empires the province of Ashteroth Karnaim laid to the north, and that of Gal'azu (Gilead) to the south.

 Hellenistic period

 In Hellenistic times, the territory of Hippos was across from those of Gadara and Abila (Abel) on the south, while Dion sat on the eastern tributaries.

 Roman period

 When Pompey conquered the region in 64/63 BCE, he liberated the Hellenistic city of Gadara from Jewish Hasmonean rule (see also Decapolis).
 It seems that one way they celebrated the event was by damming the Yarmuk and organising a naumachia as part of games held in honour of Pompey, possibly at what is now Hammat Gader.